-Friday, April 24, 2026: 2nd colloquium in preparation!
+Friday, April 24, 2026: 2nd colloquium!

-Enlightened enthusiasts, institutional representatives, self-taught individuals, heirs, or experts of the extended family of vehicle manufacturers in the Lyon region,
+Enlightened enthusiasts, institutional representatives, self-taught individuals, heirs, or experts of the extended family of vehicle manufacturers in the Lyon region, register for the 2nd symposium on the history of vehicle manufacturers in Lyon, scheduled for Friday, April 24, 2026:

 Check-in at the Mercure Château Perrache hotel, four-star, from 8:30 am, for the day.